metaleap/gerbil-lsp/lsp/notes.md

   - `'fx-octal` (format: `'scheme`)
   - `'fx-decimal` (format: `'scheme`)

-Any other ideas?
-Just bring them into `ide` and let `lsp` and other known `ide` users know about and adopt them if and as fits their needs.
+Any other ideas for meta-data / info-bites that are potentially truly handy-to-discover in an info-tip hover / description popup UX?
+Just bring them into `ide` and let `lsp` and other `ide` users know about and adopt them if and as fits their needs.
+- but excluding what's readily obtainable via [lookup](#lookup) or [occurrences](#occurrences) calls
+- also excluding contextual "hints and tips" or code warnings / lints: it's by [diagnostics](#on-file-notices-changed)

 ## _`defs-in-file`_